alilynnh/Covid_Food_Security/README.md

 <img src="Resources/food_depression.png" height="75%" width="75%">

 ## General Discussion
-Most graphs exhibit a spike at the beginning of the pandemic as well as a spike around January 2021.
+Most graphs exhibit a disruption in the overall directions of the lines both in the beginning of the pandemic as well as around January 2021.
 This January spike may be due to a surge in COVID-19 cases that happened during that time, which may have led to various food sources being closed/inaccessible.

 *The image below was obtained from [Our World in Data](https://ourworldindata.org/covid-cases).
 <img src="Resources/coronavirus-data-explorer.png" height="75%" width="75%">